When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Empirical Study

-Let us now focus on the gain from using our \emph{Ridge after Model Selection} strategy.
-During both calm and {\it sudden shift} periods (namely, 2014-16 and 2017-18), this estimation strategy applied to the whole dataset (hard data, soft data and GSD) generally tends to provide the lowest RMSFEs (second row of Tables \ref{Table:Panel:1}-\ref{Table:Panel:9} in the Appendix, lowest values in bold).
-This result, which is robust over the different countries/areas, does not hold during the recession period (2008-09).
+This subsection presents our empirical results for the three countries/areas and the three economic periods as explained previously to answer questions (A) and (B) in the Section \ref{s:Introduction}.
+We estimate the following models: (a) the nowcasting models $M_{(1)},\ldots,M_{(13)}$ accounting for the full set of information (GSD, hard data, and soft data) without preselection, (b) the nowcasting models $M_{(1)},\ldots,M_{(13)}$ accounting for the full set of information (GSD, hard data, and soft data) with the preselection of Step 1 (i.e. Ridge after Model selection approach), (c) the nowcasting models $M_{(1)},\ldots,M_{(13)}$ by using only GSD (i.e. $\beta_{s,w} = \beta_{h,w} = 0$ for every $w=1,\ldots,13$ in Equation \eqref{eq:model:weeks}), and (d) the models that only account for hard and soft data (i.e., without GSD, $\beta_{g,w} = 0$ for every $w=1,\ldots,13$ in Equation \eqref{eq:model:weeks}).
+Root MSFE (RMSFE) results are presented in Tables \ref{Table:Panel:1}--\ref{Table:Panel:9} in Appendix \ref{s:Appendix:paper}, each row corresponding to those four models.
+The complete tables containing the RMSFEs for six values of $\tau$ are in Section E.7 in the Supplementary Appendix.
+From there we see how the choice of $\lambda$ impacts the nowcasting accuracy, and for policy-makers, we recommend to use small values of $\tau$ ($1\%$ or $0.5\%$).\\ By looking at rows 2--4 of Tables \ref{Table:Panel:1}--\ref{Table:Panel:9}, we can compare nowcasts obtained with and without GSD in a pseudo real-time exercise to assess: (i) if GSD are informative when no official data are available for the forecaster and (ii) the extent to which GSD remain informative when official data become available.
+The first stylized fact that we observe in our results is the downward sloping evolution of RMSFEs throughout the quarter stemming from models $M_{(1)},\ldots,M_{(13)}$ with full information (second row).
+This result is in line with what could be expected from nowcasting exercises when integrating increasingly more information throughout the quarter (see \cite{Angelinietal11}).
+Second, when using only Google information (third row), we still observe a decline of RMSFEs throughout the quarter but to a much lower extent.
+Third, when focusing on the beginning of the quarter, models that only integrate Google information provide very reasonable RMSFEs, which are slightly higher than those obtained at the end of the quarter.
+This means that using only Google data at the beginning of the quarter, when no other official information is available about the current state of the economy, is a pertinent strategy for economists aiming at tracking GDP.\\ Let us now focus on the gain from using our \emph{Ridge after Model Selection} strategy.
+During both calm and sudden shift periods (namely, 2014--2016 and 2017--2018), this estimation strategy applied to the whole data set (hard data, soft data, and GSD) generally tends to provide the lowest RMSFEs (second row of Tables \ref{Table:Panel:1}--\ref{Table:Panel:9} in the Appendix, lowest values in boldface).
+This result, which is robust over the different countries/areas, does not hold during the recession period (2008--2009).
 Thus, we have here few important results.
-First, by comparing the first and second rows of Tables \ref{Table:Panel:1}-\ref{Table:Panel:9}, we can conclude that, outside recession periods, our \emph{Ridge after Model Selection} strategy outperforms a strategy that would skip the data preselection step.
-Second, by comparing the second, third and fourth rows of Tables \ref{Table:Panel:1}-\ref{Table:Panel:9}, we point out that, outside recession periods, combining information (i.e. macroeconomic and Google data) generally leads to more accurate nowcasts than those only based on either pure macroeconomic information or pure Google information.
-Third, recession periods possess a very specific pattern as preselecting data does not necessarily generate lower RMSFEs during those phases of the business cycle.
+First, by comparing the first and second rows of Tables \ref{Table:Panel:1}--\ref{Table:Panel:9}, we can conclude that, outside recession periods, our \emph{Ridge after Model Selection} strategy outperforms a strategy that would skip the data preselection step.
+Second, when comparing the second, third and fourth rows of Tables \ref{Table:Panel:1}--\ref{Table:Panel:9}, we observe that, outside recession periods, combining information (i.e. macroeconomic and Google data) generally leads to more accurate nowcasts than those based solely on either pure macroeconomic information or pure Google information.
+These findings are robust to the size of the training sample: we also used a smaller training sample of the same length as the one used for 2008q1--2009q2.\\ Third, recession periods exhibit a very specific pattern because preselecting data does not necessarily generate lower RMSFEs during those phases of the business cycle.
 Indeed, for almost all weeks within the quarter, the Ridge model that only integrates Google data without preselection outperforms other models (third rows of Tables \ref{Table:Panel:3}, \ref{Table:Panel:6}, \ref{Table:Panel:9}).
-Hence, during a recession, (i) we do not have to preselect data and (ii) GSD provide more accurate information than official macroeconomic data.
-This latter result has been also observed during the Covid-19 recession for which it has been shown that using new sources of high-frequency data is a way to get more reactive and accurate nowcasts of the economic activity (\cite{Lewisetal20}).
+Thus, our results suggest that during a recession, (i) forecasters do not have to preselect data and (ii) GSD provide more accurate information than official macroeconomic data.
+This latter result can also be observed during the COVID-19 recession, during which research shows that using new sources of high-frequency data is an effective way to get more reactive and accurate nowcasts of the economic activity (\cite{Lewisetal20}).